11 best Indian restaurants in Liverpool

 Looking for a local curry house?
 Like a properly good one?
-Check these out
+Read on to discover Liverpool's best Indian restaurants.

 Updated on • Written By Ellie Donnell